adalton/apue3/Chapter15/Readme.md

       revents: POLLHUP
       ```

-   3. `poll` on write-end
+   4. `poll` on write-end
-      If a process is blocked on a call to `poll` with the write-end of a
+      If a process calls `poll` with the write-end of a pipe in a
-      pipe in a `struct pollfd` marked with the `POLLOUT` event, then when
+      `struct pollfd` marked with the `POLLOUT` event, if write end of the
-      the last process that had the read-end closes the file descriptor,
+      pipe isn't closed and the pipe isn't full (i.e., if data can successfully
+      be written to the pipe), then `poll` returns immediately with `POLLOUT`.

+      If a process calls `poll` _after_ the write-end of the pipe is closed,
-      `poll` will return with `POLLOUT` set in the `revents` field of the
+      then `poll` will return immediately with `POLLOUT` and `POLLERR`.
-      corresponding `struct pollfd`.

       Sample output of `exercise_7d.c`:

       ```
       $ ./a.out
       fdcount: 1
-      revents: POLLOUT
+      revents: POLLOUT POLLERR
       ```

 8. What happens if the _cmdstring_ executed by `popen` with a _type_ of `"r"`